anhaidgroup/active_matcher/examples/advance-example.md

 trained_model = active_learner.train(fvs, seeds)
 ```
 Here, we do not need to set max_labeled parameter.
 The active learner will wait until they receive a stop signal from the command line interface (an input of 's', for stop, from the user).

+#### Using Both Solutions

+Clearly, we can use both solutions.
+That is, we take a sample S from the large candidate set, then perform active learning only on S. When we perform active learning on S, we do continuous labeling. ***The complete Python file containing the code for this scenario is here.***